Planet Formation at Cosmic Dawn: Planetesimals in H$_2$O-Rich Disks Around Low-Mass Stars: Numerical Method

+where $\tau_{\rm P}$ and $\tau_{\rm R}$ are the mean Plank and Rosseland optical depths to the disk midplane.
+The irradiation temperature includes contributions from both the accretion and photospheric luminosities of the star and also background irradiation

+Here, $\sigma$ is the Stephan-Boltzmann constant, $L_\ast$ is the stellar luminosity, and $\cos{\gamma_{\rm irr}}$ is the incidence angle of radiation arriving at the disk surface (with respect to the normal) at radial distance $r$.
+The background temperature $T_{\rm bg}$ is equal to the initial temperature of the cloud.
+The background temperature is equal to the initial temperature of the cloud.

+For the metal fine-structure cooling term ($Q_{\rm metal}$), we do not solve the full non-equilibrium C/O chemistry in the present disk simulations.
+We adopt the simplified thermo-chemical prescription used in \citet{VorobyovMatsukoba2020} and \citet{met22}, which is based on the minimum model of \citet{om05}.
+In this prescription, metal cooling is computed from the fine-structure lines of C$^{+}$ ions and O atoms.
+The adopted solar-neighborhood abundances are $y({\rm CII})=9.27\times10^{-5}$ and $y({\rm OI})=3.57\times10^{-4}$ relative to hydrogen nuclei, and these values are scaled down linearly to the metallicity of our fiducial model $Z=0.08 \, Z_\odot$.
+The molecular line cooling term includes only H$_{2}$ and HD line cooling.
+Molecular line cooling by CO and H$_{2}$O is not included because it is important mainly at densities lower than those in the disk regions studied here.

-We evolved a time-dependent non-equilibrium chemical network with 27 reactions to determine mass fractions for the eight species (H, H$_2$, H$^+$, H$^-$, D, HD, D$^+$, and e$^-$) that govern primordial heating and cooling and contribute to molecular line emission.
+We also evolved a time-dependent non-equilibrium chemical network with 27 reactions to determine mass fractions for the eight species (H, H$_2$, H$^+$, H$^-$, D, HD, D$^+$, and e$^-$) that govern primordial heating and cooling and contribute to molecular line emission.
+Our network includes the main H$_{2}$ formation channels: the H$^{-}$ channel, formation on dust grains, and three-body reactions.
 Updates to the energy equation due to $\Lambda$ are performed with a Newton-Raphson root-finding method, complemented with bisection when Newton-Raphson iterations diverge.
 The other terms in Equation~\ref{eq:energ} are evolved with a time-explicit scheme.
-Cooling due to continuum emission by gas and dust, molecular line emission by H$_2$ and HD, fine-structure line emission by O\:{\sc I} ($63\:\mu{\rm m}$) and C\:{\sc II} ($158\:\mu{\rm m}$), and cooling and heating by H ionization and recombination and H$_2$ dissociation and formation were included in our simulations.
+More details on disk cooling and heating can be found in \citet{VorobyovMatsukoba2020,met22}.